xgrau/ace1-anopheles-report/results_kmer_analysis/README.md

-# $k$-mer analysis
+# k-mer analysis

-Recipe to identify $k$-mers from `fastq` that are significantly associated with pirimiphos-methyl resistance, using 71 WGS data for *A. coluzzii* from Côte d'Ivoire.
+Recipe to identify k-mers from `fastq` that are significantly associated with pirimiphos-methyl resistance, using 71 WGS data for *A. coluzzii* from Côte d'Ivoire.

 ## Methods

-0. **Obtain $k$-mer counts** for each sample `fastq` file using `jellyfish` v.
+0. **Obtain k-mer counts** for each sample `fastq` file using `jellyfish` v.
 2.2.10 [Marcais and Kingsford 2011]:

 ```bash
 jellyfish count -C -m 31 --out-counter-len 2 -s 300M --bf-size 10G
 ```

-1. Obtain **lexographical $k$-mer groups**.
-To reduce the computer memory footprint of the k-mer count tables, the k-mer strings were recoded as integers, split into separate files according to their leading nucleotides ($k$-mers beginning with `AAA` were saved into one file, those beginning with `AAC` into another file, and so on) and, within each file, sorted lexographically.
-We call the set of $k$-mers within each file a "lexographical group".
+1. Obtain **lexographical k-mer groups**.
+To reduce the computer memory footprint of the k-mer count tables, the k-mer strings were recoded as integers, split into separate files according to their leading nucleotides (k-mers beginning with `AAA` were saved into one file, those beginning with `AAC` into another file, and so on) and, within each file, sorted lexographically.
+We call the set of k-mers within each file a "lexographical group".

 ```bash
 # run in a loop using as the first argument each of the